opendocsg/slw-judgments-backfill/2008_SGHC_224/report.md

  Mr Grant suggests that the making of investments means that the Company’s principal business is the turning over of investments and making profits by the purchase and re-sale of investments.
 I do not think so.
 “Making investments” here does not mean that; “making investments” means investing; “making” is nothing, it means investing, and before you can hold an investment you have to acquire it, in other words, to make it;

-19     That s 10E was intended to apply to an investment holding company was recognised by the Court of Appeal in _JD Ltd v Comptroller of Income Tax_ [2006] 1 SLR 484.
+19     That s 10E was intended to apply to an investment holding company was recognised by the Court of Appeal in _JD Ltd v Comptroller of Income Tax_ <span class="citation">[2006] 1 SLR 484</span>.

 20     Hence, the emphasis is on the acquisition, holding or retention of an investment, as opposed to the purchase for resale of the investment.
 By way of clarification, this is not to say that an investment holding company may not realise its investment or switch one investment for another in the course of its business as such.
 If such transaction truly was undertaken in the course of its business as an investment holding company, any gains derived therefrom would be capital in nature and not exigible to tax.
 The corollary to that is that losses incurred would be capital in nature and not be available for set-off against income.